 #5: Go Treasure Hunting

 By treasure hunting, we mean shopping.
 Browse for antiques at Deja Vu Antique Mall and Vintage Veranda Antiques & Mall in Old Town Orcutt.

 The Santa Maria Valley is also home to some phenomenal farmers markets and antique shops.
 The Orcutt Certified Farmers’ Market takes place Tuesdays from 10:00 a.m. to 1:00 p.m.
 In addition to local farmers selling produce, eggs and honey, you can pick up artisan jams and baked goods.
 The Santa Maria Farmers’ Market is held Wednesdays from noon to 4:00 p.m. at Town Center West on the corner of Broadway and Main.
 The Downtown Fridays farmers’ market is a lively evening affair (5:00 – 8:00 p.m.) that features live music, food trucks, kids’ activities, and more.

 Bonus Tip: Mark Your Calendar

-Plan your Santa Maria Valley adventure around a major annual event, like the West Coast Kustoms Cruisin’ Nationals classic car showcase (May 22-24, 2020) staged at the Santa Maria Fairpark.
+Plan your Santa Maria Valley adventure around a major annual event, like the West Coast Kustoms Cruisin’ Nationals classic car showcase in May staged at the Santa Maria Fairpark.
 Admire the pre-1961 American-made vehicles during the “Show & Shine,” shop the swap meet and rock out to live entertainment.
-The Santa Maria Elks Rodeo & Parade kicks off the summer season in late May (May 28-31, 2020) with four days of rodeo action, from mutton bustin’ and bull riding to team roping and steer wrestling.
-And every October (October 17-18, 2020), the Central Coast AirFest takes over the Santa Maria Airport, inviting visitors to enjoy local food and craft beer while taking in-flight demos, performances and aircraft displays.
+The Santa Maria Elks Rodeo & Parade kicks off the summer season in late May with four days of rodeo action, from mutton bustin’ and bull riding to team roping and steer wrestling.
+And every October, the Central Coast AirFest takes over the Santa Maria Airport, inviting visitors to enjoy local food and craft beer while taking in-flight demos, performances and aircraft displays.